crazywoola/crazywoola/README.md

   </tbody>
 </table>

-> Where other men blindly follow the truth, Remember, nothing is true.
+> Where other men blindly follow the truth.
+Remember, nothing is true.
-Where other men are limited by morality or law, Remember, everything is permitted.
+Where other men are limited by morality or law.
+Remember, everything is permitted.
 We work in the dark to serve the light.